We are growing with our community

 Eastern Carver County Athletic Center

-The Eastern Carver County Athletic Center was completed in December.
+The Eastern Carver County Athletic Center was completed in December at a cost of about $6 million.
 Students from Chaska Middle School East utilize this new space for physical education during school hours.
 Outside groups including E. Carver Co.
 Schools Community Education, district athletic teams, and approximately 10 other local sports groups and organizations rent the facility throughout the year.
 Reservations can be made year round to use the turf, however, the facility will only be covered by the dome from approximately November through April each year.
 For more information about facility availability – click here.

 - 230 ft x 450 ft